MQuy/mlang/A Tour of C++.md

 - from c++20 (not ready yet), prefer using `module` over `#include` (old-fashioned preprocessor text replacement).
 Benefits of modules
   - a module is compile only once
   - two modules can be imported in any order without changing the meaning
-  - importing something into a module, users of that module doesn't implicitly gain access to what you imported
+  - importing something into a module, users of that module doesn't implicitly gain access to what we imported
 - `noexcept` promises that function should never throw an exception (if not, program is terminted)
 - class invariant constraints the state stored in the object (established in construction and constantly maintain between calls via public methods)
 - avoid overuse of `try/catch` (usually design error-handing strategy beforehand) by using RAII technique